 Some independent living skills are difficult for people with severe learning and thinking differences.

 If your child has severe learning and thinking differences, you may wonder if he’ll be able to live independently.
-With the right preparation, kids with more severe learning disabilities or ADHD can succeed at living alone.
+With the right preparation, kids with more severe or can succeed at living alone.
 But before they move out, they have to be able to manage day-to-day tasks on their own.